ivanlanin/indonesian-nlp-datasets/pos/README.md

 * total number of words
 * words
-* tags and the number of each tag occurs ('*' mark: tag is not in Google translate tag list)
+* tags and the number of each tag occurs ('*': word found in Google translate lexicon but tag is not in the taglist)
 * list of tags for each word according to Google Translate

 Example: